wentallout/cult-hunter/README.md

 Japanese doomsday cult - Aum Shinrikyo: https://en.wikipedia.org/wiki/Aum_Shinrikyo

 ## Plot (WIP)
 At the start of the game, Nameless, our ordinary sushi chef, sets out to take down a cult that killed his master years ago.
 At the end of the battle he found out that this is only a sub branch of the real cult.
-His search leads him to Edom City where he declares war on all these evil cults.
+His search leads him to city where he declares war on all these evil cults.

 Kimberly and Jigen are well known hitmen, are hired by the cult to kill Nameless but they chose to befriend him instead.
 Nameless got invited to the Zenith Hotel and he learned the rules of the underworld.
 As they dig deeper, they discover that the cult controls everything in the city.
 The Lawmaker, the secret leader of Zenith Hotel, he pretends to work for the cult but secretly helps the protagonists.